-With elections tomorrow, I figured it was time to talk politics.
-Don’t worry I am not going to go off on a political rant, but I thought it would be fun to cover an “election day meal” before the election.
-Sadly, the U.S. does not really have a traditional election day meal, but there are plenty of others that do.
-One meal that has become inherently tied to elections in Australia is the Sausage Sizzle.
-With voter turn out for Australians at close to 96%, and election day always falling on a Saturday, it has become more of a social function as well.
-As a result there are now plenty of food venders present at the polling places.
-It is now tradition for hungry Australians to eat these “Democracy Sausages” while they wait to complete their civic duty.
+The sausage sizzle dates back to the 1940's in Australia, but become to take on International fame when it became inherently tied to elections in Australia.
+Around 2010 food stalls began to be set up at polling places as political fundraisers.
+With voter turn out for Australians at close to 96%, and election day always falling on a Saturday, it quickly became more of a social function as well.
+As a result, there are now plenty of food venders present at the polling places.
+It is now tradition for hungry Australians to eat these "Democracy Sausages" while they wait to complete their civic duty.

 Creating your own Sausage Sizzle

-Pick out a high quality sausage, preferably beef, but pork has become common as well.
-Fire up your grill and get ready to cook.
+Traditionally beef sausages are favored in Australia, but pork has become common as well.
+Select a high quality sausage and fire up your grill and get ready to cook.